hirobius/reading-notes/day_2.md

 ### More About Files
 Linux is smart enough to look past the file extension and determine what the file actually is regardless.

 Linux is also case sensitive, capitals and lowercase deliver different results.

 You have to be strategic when working with spaces... you can use quotes to encapsulate the name of something to make it read as a single item.
-You can also use a "backslash" (\) to nullify the next character making it readable ls -a will List the contents of a directory, including hidden files.
+You can also use a "backslash" (\) to nullify the next character making it readable

+ls -a will List the contents of a directory, including hidden files.

 ### Basic Navigation
 Beginning commands:

 pwd — Print Working Directory

 ls — This shows us what is in our current location

+ls -a — This will List the contents of a directory, including hidden files. (there are multiple ways to run ls which I'm assuming I'll pick up later)

+[] square brackets mean that an item is optional

+#### Paths
+There are 2 types of paths we can use, absolute and relative.

+The file system under Linux is a hierarchical structure.
+It begins with the ROOT and is denoted by a / followed by subdirectories then another / and more subdir and so on.
+There can be files in any of these directories.

+You can either call on a directory relatively or using an absolute(exact) path... absolute pretty much means you will be "spelling it out" using a series of slashes and completely accurately spelled and case sensitive subdirectories down the line including their respective slashes from the root to the desired directory

+There are also a few ways to bounce around paths: